AmaanSayyad/Portfolio/README.md

 **Total: 40 wins | $70,000+ prize money**

-**Ecosystems:** Aptos, Ethereum, Polygon, Starknet, Avalanche, Chainlink, Polkadot, Flow, Celo, Stacks, Mantle, Movement Labs, Inco, FVM, Lens, Manta, XDC, BNB, Oraichain, Dcomm, Telos, AI, General, Amazon
+**Ecosystems:** Aptos, Ethereum, Polygon, Starknet, Avalanche, Chainlink, Polkadot, Flow, Celo, Stacks, Mantle, Movement Labs, Inco, FVM, Lens, Manta, XDC, BNB, Oraichain, Dcomm, Telos and more.

 ## 🤝 Let's Connect!

-I love connecting with developers worldwide!
-If you want to collaborate, discuss ideas, or chat about Web3, feel free to reach out.
+I love connecting with people who talk business and like to make money!
+If you want to hire, collaborate, discuss ideas, or chat about Web3, feel free to reach out.

-**💡 Pro Tip:** Don't just say "hi" - tell me about yourself and what you're working on! 😊
+**Pro Tip:** Don't just say "hi" - tell me about yourself, why we connected and how can i help you make 100x!

 <div align="center">